molassesapp/molasses-node/packages/molasses-server/README.md

 [![codecov](https://codecov.io/gh/molassesapp/molasses-node/branch/main/graph/badge.svg)](https://codecov.io/gh/molassesapp/molasses-node) ![Build status](https://github.com/molassesapp/molasses-node/workflows/Node.js%20CI/badge.svg)

-It includes the Node (with TypeScript support) SDK for Molasses.
-It allows you to evaluate user's status for a feature.
+`Molasses-server` includes the Node (with TypeScript support) SDK for Molasses.
+It allows you to evaluate a user's status for a feature.
 It also helps simplify logging events for A/B testing.

-`Molasses-server` uses polling to check if you have updated features.
+The SDK uses SSE to communicate with the Molasses Application.
 Once initialized, it takes microseconds to evaluate if a user is active.
+When you update a feature on Molasses, it sends that update to all of your clients through SSE and users would start experiencing that change instantly.

 ## Install